List of U.S. Highways in Arizona: History

-The United States Numbered Highway System (U.S. Highway System) was originally approved by the American Association of State Highway Officials (AASHO) with assistance by the United States Department of Agriculture Joint Board on Interstate Highways on November 11, 1926.
+The United States Numbered Highway System (U.S. Highway System) was originally approved by the United States Department of Agriculture Joint Board on Interstate Highways on November 11, 1926, and was to be overseen and maintained by the American Association of State Highway Officials (AASHO).
 The Arizona State Highway Department (ASHD) formally recognized the U.S. Highways on September 9, 1927, during the establishment of the Arizona State Highway System.
 When the U.S. Highways within Arizona were first being planned, the proposed routes consisted of U.S. Route 60 (US 60) from Topock to Lupton, US 70 from Holbrook to New Mexico, US 80 from Yuma to New Mexico, US 89 from Flagstaff to Utah, US 91 from Nevada to Utah through the Arizona Strip, US 180 from Florence Junction to New Mexico, US 280 from Ash Fork to Phoenix and US 380 from Tucson to Nogales.
 When the system was commissioned however, noticeable changes had been made.
 US 60 had been renumbered to US 66 and US 280 and US 380 became a southern extension of US 89.
 This also meant US 89 shared a long concurrency with US 80 between Phoenix and Tucson, as well as a wrong-way concurrency with US 66 between Flagstaff and Ash Fork.

 In 1931, US 70 became the first U.S. Highway to be decommissioned in Arizona.
 It was replaced by US 60 between Springerville and New Mexico, and by a newly commissioned highway designated US 260 between Holbrook and Springerville.
 US 60 had also been established over other existing state highways from Ehrenberg to Springerville, creating a concurrency with US 80 and US 89 between Phoenix and Florence Junction.
 US 70 was given a new routing between Clovis and El Paso, Texas via Alamogordo, New Mexico.
 US 180 was re-designated as part of a new extension of US 70 through Arizona in 1935.
 US 70 also ran entirely concurrent with US 60 from Ehrenberg to Globe.

 1935 was also the year US 466 and US 93 were extended southeast from Nevada to Kingman, by way of the recently completed Boulder Dam (now Hoover Dam).
 Both US 93 and US 466 were entirely concurrent with each other in Arizona.
 By 1939, US 666 had been extended south into Arizona, at a terminus with US 80 in Douglas.
 US 666 was concurrent with US 66 between Lupton and Sanders, US 260 from St. Johns to Alpine and US 70 between San Jose and Safford.
 By this time, US 260 had also been extended southeast to New Mexico.
 In 1941, an alternate route of US 89 known as US 89A had been established over former State Route 79 (SR 79) between Prescott and Flagstaff, via Jerome and Sedona.